 Our website is well known for tips and advice about applying paint, but we felt that a tip or two about REMOVING paint would also add to the balance of things, so how do you remove paint?

 Stripping paint and other unwanted wall coatings is usually the job that both DIYers and contractors loath and detest, but what goes on, must eventually come off, and paint or wall coating stripping cant be avoided!

-Here are a few pointers to make the unbearable, a bit more bearable.
+Here are a few pointers to make the unbearable job of paint removal, a bit more bearable.

 Removing a coating or a paint finish from a wall is awful, lets face it, but it has to be done sometimes and is usually very hard work.
 In fact, in most cases, if its a professional job in the first place as opposed to a cowboy lick of paint, then ironically, the job can be 10 times as hard as removing a poorly applied paint finish!

 Luckily there are some tools available which should make the work of stripping paint much easier.

 Removal tips for paint

 The first weapon in your arsenal should be a can of good chemical based paint stripper such as Nitromors or similar.
 Such products are very good for removing paint from woodwork however be very careful when you use it and always read the label on the can.
 Paint stripper can also strip skin, so be warned and yes I am being deadly serious.